oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   and their fractions with `59.999999`.
   In addition, the converter outputs a warning that leap seconds are now prohibited in CSAF and the value has been replaced.
   The CVRF CSAF Converter SHOULD indicate in such warning message whether the value was a valid leap second or not.
-* type `/$defs/branches_t`: If any `prod:Branch` instance has the type `Realm` or `Resource`, the CVRF CSAF Converter replaces those with the category `product_name`.
+* type `/$defs/branches_t`: If any `prod:Branch` instance has the type `Legacy`, `Realm`, or `Resource`, the CVRF CSAF Converter MUST replace those with the category `product_name`.
-  In addition, the converter outputs a warning that those types do not exist in CSAF and have been replaced with the category `product_name`.
+  In addition, the converter outputs a warning that those types do not exist in CSAF 2.1 and have been replaced with the category `product_name`.

+  > There is a chance, that this replacement is incorrect or another category is a better fit.
+  > Users of the converter are advised to check the content of such documents to make sure the conversion is correct or at least not misleading.

 * type `/$defs/version_t`: If any element doesn't match the semantic versioning, replace the all elements of type `/$defs/version_t` with the corresponding integer version.
   For that, CVRF CSAF Converter sorts the items of `/document/tracking/revision_history` by `number` ascending according to the rules of CVRF.